Live stream not playing?

 It’s recommended to use the latest version of a compatible browser to ensure smooth playback of live streams (Chrome, Brave, Edge, Firefox, Safari).

 Some older browsers may not have the necessary capabilities to support live streaming and the removal of Flash has made Internet Explorer 10 and 11 incompatible.

 Adaptive Bitrate Streaming

 Adaptive bitrate streaming (ABS) is a method of video streaming where the source is encoded at multiple bit rates (low, medium and high).

-The media player embedded in the site where the viewer watches the stream will automatically select the stream level that the viewer’s internet connection can cope with.
+The media player in the stream page will automatically select the stream level that the viewer’s internet connection can cope with.